dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 The compiler may allow more signatures to bind to `System.Action<>` and `System.Func<>` types in the future (if `ref struct` types are allowed type arguments for instance).

-_Open issue: Should the compiler bind to a matching `System.Action<>` or `System.Func<>` type regardless of arity and synthesize a delegate type otherwise?
-If so, should the compiler warn if the expected delegate types are missing?_

 `modopt()` or `modreq()` in the method group signature are ignored in the corresponding delegate type.

 If two anonymous functions or method groups in the same compilation require synthesized delegate types with the same parameter types and modifiers and the same return type and modifiers, the compiler will use the same synthesized delegate type.